TeiShiminn/OralEng/EasyEnglish.md

 **Check-in**

-> May I see you passport, please?
+> :woman_office_worker: May I see you passport, please?

-> Here you go.
+> :office_worker: Here you go.

 > Thank you.
 And where are you flying with us today?